thecodersclub-mce/quiztopia/README.md

 ## 💻 Local Development

-You can open `index.html`, `quiz.html`, `finalquiz.html`, `feedback.html`, and `leaderboard.html` directly in your web browser to test them.
+You can open `index.html`, `weeklycontent.html`, `quiz.html`, `finalquiz.html`, `feedback.html`, and `leaderboard.html` directly in your web browser to test them.
 Remember that for form submissions and dynamic content status to work, you *must* have completed the Google Apps Script setup and updated the relevant JavaScript variables in the HTML files.

 -----

 ## 📄 File Structure

-  * `index.html`: The **homepage** featuring the C Programming Series weekly and daily content.
+  * `index.html`: The **homepage** featuring the C Programming Series overview, board members, testimonials, and other series.
+  * `weeklycontent.html`: Contains the detailed **C Programming Series weekly and daily learning content**.
   * `quiz.html`: The interactive **Weekly Quiz** application page.
-  * `finalquiz.html`: The interactive **Final Quiz** application page.
+  * `finalquiz.html`: The interactive **Final Quiz** application page for the entire series.
   * `feedback.html`: The Feedback form page.
   * `leaderboard.html`: Displays the quiz results with weekly and department-wise filtering.
   * `styles.css`: Contains the common CSS styling for all pages.